 Porsche M96/M97 Intermediate shaft issues explained

 Intermediate shaft bearing (IMS) failure!
 Is this a genuine concern or a worry over a few isolated incidents?
-If you were to ask a 996 owner that had one fail with catastrophic consequence, then I’m sure that they would say it’s a real concern however for everyone that has seen a problem there must be thousands that would say they have had nothing but joy from their Porsche with no issues whatsoever.
+If you were to ask a 996 owner who’s had one fail with catastrophic consequence, then I’m sure they would say it’s a real concern however, for everyone that has seen a problem, there must be thousands who would say they’ve had nothing but joy from their Porsche with no issues whatsoever.

 What is an intermediate shaft and why are they used?